roronoaBoi/orkes-poc/scripts/README.md

 # Data processing example

 This example worker processes data from a hypothetical event containing data from a SaaS application.
+Note that this example uses the development environment and the `TOKEN` should be put into this script as an environment variable.

 ## Orchestration Process